 I’m a postdoc in the Hoekstra Lab at Harvard University.
-I was also recently a visiting researcher with Anna Lindholm and the Linguistic Research Infrasturcture Group at the University of Zürich.
+I was also recently a visiting researcher with Anna Lindholm and the Linguistic Research Infrastructure Group at the University of Zürich.

-I use studies of vocal communication in wild-derived deer mice (genus Peromyscus) and free-living, wild lab mice (Mus musculus domesticus) to understand how and why animal behavior evolves.
+My research uses vocal communication in wild-derived deer mice (genus Peromyscus) and free-living, wild house mice (Mus musculus domesticus) to understand how and why animal behavior evolves.

 Bridging Brains and Bioacoustics